Fraaq/simplediscordbot/README.md

 5. Create qr code based on user input<br>
 6. Send 3 news<br>
 7. Rock Paper and Scissors game<br>
-8. Random number in range, based on user input
+8. Random number in range, based on user input<br>
+9. Guess the number game

 <h1>How to use it </h1>
 1. Install pip <br>